MirrorMazes/libnbt/README.md

 1. Name of a compound is enclosed by `{}`
 2. Name of a list is enclosed by `[]` (WIP)
-3. Name of the data to be stored is enclosed by `''`
+3. Name of the data to be accessed is enclosed by `''`

 For example, to access a short called `shortTest`, which is enclosed by a compound called `Level`, the path would be `[Level]'shortTest'`.